Planning the website structure gives the client the best possible launchpad for success.

 But since moving to Google Sheets this feature is not available.

-So I have decided to give you a Canva design template.
+So I have decided to give you a diagram of a website structure using a Canva design template.

 Create your pages and post ideas, fill out your titles and then edit the Canva site map template.